 - Looking at other security categories like developers, security analysts, or middle management.

-- Investigating what kind of content readers enjoy, whether it's technical or something with a little humor.
+- Investigating what kind of content readers enjoy, whether it's technical how-to guides or something with a little humor.

 - Deciding whether you'll go beyond targeting CEOs, CTOs, and CISOs.